 Where to Spot a Ghost in Every State

-Boo woo-hoo!
-It's the most wonderful time of year…for ghost hunters and enthusiasts of the eerie and inexplicable.
+Boo!
+It’s the most wonderful time of year…for ghost hunters and enthusiasts of the eerie and inexplicable.
 So grab your flashlights, microphones, EMF meters, and a full tank of courage and head out to find glowing orbs, sinister mists, menacing moppets and mobsters, disembodied voices, crying women in white, and frightening footprints at these haunted sites in every state of the union.
 Pair these ghost sightings with the spookiest urban legend in every state.

 Alabama: Sloss Furnaces

 Talk about a bad boss.
 Birmingham’s Sloss Furnaces, which operated between 1882 and 1970, was once the largest manufacturer of pig iron in the world and therefore made the city a major player in the industrial revolution.
 But the high demand for steel in the early 1900s came at a steep price.
 Graveyard shift foreman James “Slag” Wormwood forced his hundred workers to take dangerous risks in hopes of increasing production.
 Over his tenure, 47 of his subordinates died on site and numerous others were involved in terrible accidents including six who lost their sight in an explosion.
 Allegedly, the workers, tired of the mistreatment, tossed him into the furnace in October 1906.
 Since then, workers reported feeling an unnatural presence at the furnaces, being pushed from behind, seeing a burning man yelling to “push more steel,” and being told to “get back to work” by a disembodied voice.
 Three supervisors were found unconscious and locked in a boiler room.
 Al.com reports that more than 100 complaints of suspected paranormal activity at these pipes and stoves have been filed with local police.
 It’s a national historic landmark by day and by night in October, it’s transformed into an immersive fright night experience that heavily references the Slag story.
 If you’re lucky (or would that be unlucky?), the real fiery foreman phantasm might make an appearance.
 Just like ghosts, many Americans feel trapped between worlds.
-You won’t believe how many people have never left their home state!
+See how to become a ghost hunter according to paranormal investigators.

 Alaska: Dimond Center Mall

 Alaska’s largest indoor mall opened in 1977 amid rumors that it was built on top of an ancient Native American burial ground.
 The Ghost Watch reports that workers dug up a few graves during construction and continued the project.
 Ever since those disturbed souls seem to haunt the Anchorage shopping complex.
 Several customers claim to have seen spirits in traditional garb and wolf apparitions roaming the halls and in the public bathroom.
 Shoppers have gotten pinched and hissed at in their ear when no one is near.
-Find out the spookiest urban legend in every state.
+Don’t miss these famous ghost stories with totally logical explanations.

 Arizona: Rosson House